heleneopencell/bixels/README.md

 ![soldering microusb](/picturesreadme/image13.jpg)

 ### 2)Cardboard box
-Let's get started by creating the cover for bixels which is a simple cardboard box.
+Let's get started with the cover for bixels which is a simple cardboard box.
 I have chosen cardboard because it allows you to quickly iterate and customize the design without the need of any equipment such as a 3D printer.

-You can either lasercut your parts or print the PDF on a A4 sheet and cut it out by hand.
+You can either lasercut your parts or print the PDF on a A3 sheet and cut it out by hand.
 Use a non see-through cardboard!
 Test it out beforehand and hold it against the light.
 No light should be able to get through.
 I use [Mountboard from Daler Rowney](https://www.amazon.co.uk/Daler-Rowney-Black-Graduate-Mountboard/dp/B00GKCF0VG/ref=sr_1_4?keywords=mount+board+black&qid=1571151582&sr=8-4) because it allows you to make neat hinges.
 You can also add a layer of black thin cardboard on each side if your cardboard let's any light through, use sprayglue for laminating it on top.

 ###### For the lasercut
 Download the file here.
-The red lines are for engraving the cardboard to easier fold it.
-The black lines are cuts.
+The yellow lines are for engraving the cardboard to easier fold it.
+The red lines are cuts.
 We suggest to test your two settings in a small corner beforehand.

 ###### For cutting it by hand
 Download the file here.
 Print it on an A4 paper and mount it on a thicker cardboard.
 You don’t want anything moving.
 I suggest to use (removable) spray-mount for it.
 For the PCR matrix and it is best to use a lasercutter but it is possible to cut it by hand as well.
 (Just a bit fiddly)